 Take an ATV Adventure

-Have an extreme adventure as you crash across Maui on an off-road ATV.
+Have an extreme adventure as you crash across Maui during yoru ATV Adventure.
 These thrilling tours take you to some of the hardest to reach locations, as you traverse valleys and mountains, and the long, scenic coastline.

 No experience is necessary, as an ATV is easy to handle and drive off-road, and you’ll be accompanied by local guides the whole way through.

 Turtle Reef is found just off the west coast of Maui, and it’s one of the most colorful and diverse reefs in Hawaii.
 Take a gentle kayak tour out onto the water to reach the reef, quietly traversing the coral so as not to scare the marine life away.

 You can jump out and snorkel amongst the coral, or just sit back and look out over the spectacular scenery from your kayak.